 In the previous article, we discussed the obstacles involved in becoming a retail franchisee.
 This time we examine what traits and attributes franchisors with retail concepts look for in their franchisee prospects and candidates.

-Follows the system - The franchisor's operating system has been developed, refined, tested, and proven over time in many locations.
+Follows the system — The franchisor's operating system has been developed, refined, tested, and proven over time in many locations.
 It works.
 And it's one of the major reasons you signed on to become a franchisee.
 The wheel has been invented.
-Your job is to ride it as agree to do when you sign the franchise agreement.
-Franchisors know that a customer entering any of their retail locations expects the product or service to be identical with that of every other location - and they expect their franchisees to deliver it the same way every day.
+Your job is to ride it, as you agreed to do when you signed the franchise agreement.
+Franchisors know that a customer entering any of their retail locations expects the product or service to be identical with that of every other location — and they expect their franchisees to deliver it the same way every day.
 Replication is the secret sauce of franchising.
 However, if you have what you think is a better idea, share it with your franchisor.

-Pays royalties on time - Once a franchisor collects your franchise fee (which is used to pay for your training, site selection, opening, and support), in nearly all cases they make their money by collecting a percentage of your sales, usually in the 4 to 8 percent range.
+Pays royalties on time — Once a franchisor collects your franchise fee (which is used to pay for your training, site selection, opening, and support), in nearly all cases they make their money by collecting a percentage of your monthly sales, usually in the 4 to 8 percent range.
 If a franchise brand were a club, royalties are the membership dues, vital to remaining in good standing.
 Pay them regularly or risk losing your right to operate the franchise.

 Shows leadership — As the franchisee operator, you are the responsible for everything that happens at your retail establishment.
 Everything.
 As such, you set the rules, establish the culture and values, and hire and train the people who will work in your store.
 You lead by example and set the tone for every employee and customer.
 You are the CEO of your business.
 Even if you hire a manager to run the store, you are still the responsible party.